 During the gastric sleeve procedure, the surgeon creates a small, sleeve-shaped stomach which is 15% of its original size.
 It is slightly larger than the stomach pouch created during the Roux en Y gastric bypass and is about the size of a banana.
 Having the smaller stomach portion causes you to feel full sooner and to eat less food.

-The gastric sleeve surgery can be done using a laparoscopic or open approach.
-The laparoscopic procedure is completed using a telescope with instruments placed through five or six small (1/4-1/2 inch) abdominal incisions.
+The gastric sleeve surgery can be done using an open approach.
+The procedure is completed using a telescope with instruments placed through five or six small (1/4-1/2 inch) abdominal incisions.
 The open procedure involves an incision extending from below the breastbone to the belly button.
-Your surgeon may decide the open approach is safer for you and will discuss this with you; however, most patients can have the laparoscopic approach.
+Your surgeon may decide the open approach is safer for you and will discuss this with you; however, most patients can have the minimally invasive approach.

 Gastric Sleeve Procedure Follow-Up Care Timeline

 The gastric sleeve post-surgery care follows the same timeline as the gastric bypass follow-up care.